Gamestop Pokemon Arceus Pre Order Bonus {Jan} Game Zone!

 Gamestop Pokemon Arceus Pre Order Bonus: About Early Purchase

-If you purchase before 9th May 2022, you will be able to get Fox Mask (Baneful Fox Mask) and Kimono Set (Hisuiam Growlithe Kimono Set).
+The special bonus you will get on pre-order is Fox Mask (Baneful Fox Mask) and Kimono Set (Hisuiam Growlithe Kimono Set).

+The pre-order bonus has already been released on 28th January 2020, but do not be panic as still is is not delayed if you haven’t availed it.
+As the pre-order bonus is still continue till 9th May, 2022.

 About Linguistic Options